-We may borrow money, which may magnify the potential for gain or loss and may increase the risk of investing in and issue senior debt securities to banks, insurance companies and other lenders or investors.
+We may borrow money, which may magnify the potential for gain or loss and may increase the risk of investing in us.

+As part of our business strategy, we issued the 2025 Notes and the Convertible Notes, and assumed the Credit Agreement through our wholly-owned subsidiary, Trinity Funding 1, LLC, and we may borrow from and issue senior debt securities to banks, insurance companies and other lenders or investors.
 Holders of these senior securities or other credit facilities will have claims on our assets that are superior to the claims of our stockholders.
 Leverage magnifies the potential for loss on investments in our indebtedness and on invested equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks of investing in our securities.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
 Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged our business.
 Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause net investment income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to pay common stock distributions, scheduled debt payments or other payments related to our securities.
 Our ability to service any borrowings that we incur will depend largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
 Leverage is generally considered a speculative investment technique.